IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-2.md

   file: python-appapi-devguide
   title: Developing IBM Streams Applications with Python
 next:
-  file: python-appapi-devguide-3
+  file: python-appapi-devguide-2a
-  title: 2.0 Developing your first application
+  title: 2.0 Developing for the Streaming Analytics service
 ---

 Before you can create your first Python application with the Python Application API and a local version of IBM Streams, you must complete the following setup tasks: